Retirement Planning

 Splitting Assets: Retirement Benefits Court Orders

 There are often court-ordered decisions about splitting up retirement benefits, like a Thrift Savings Plan, during divorce proceedings.
-A court order must be followed in the transition of accounts to comply with Thrift Savings Plan regulations.
+Both parties must follow a court order in the transition of accounts to comply with Thrift Savings Plan regulations.

 To be considered a "qualifying order", this particular order must meet the exact requirements of the Thrift Savings Plan.
-The order must specify that it is applied to a Thrift Savings Plan.
+The order must specify that it applies to a Thrift Savings Plan.
 This payment designation only applies to a spouse, former spouse, or dependent.
-Moreover, the payment amount and date must be specified in precise figures or percentages.
+Moreover, it should also specify the payment amount and date in precise figures or percentages.

 Splitting assets is not always straightforward for a Thrift Savings Plan during a divorce.
-A Qualified Domestic Relations Order (QDRO) is used with private retirement accounts to help establish the specific division of assets.
+Some use a Qualified Domestic Relations Order (QDRO) with private retirement accounts.
+This helps establish the specific division of assets.
 Retirement Benefits Court Orders (RBCO) refer to court orders that apply to federal government retirement plans.

 RBCOs can be issued anytime during a divorce, annulment, or separation.
 They can also affect Thrift Savings Plan withdrawals during separation.
-Once an RBCO is issued, the court must process it to verify its validity.
-In the meantime, your Thrift Savings Plan will be frozen.
+After issuance, the court needs to verify its validity before processing it.
+During this period, your Thrift Savings Plan will be on hold.

-This means you won't be able to withdraw from your Thrift Savings Plan until the matter is resolved.
+This means you can’t withdraw from your Thrift Savings Plan until there is a resolution for the matter.
 However, you can continue to contribute to it.
-Any loan amounts are added to the account balance to calculate the former spouse's award unless precluded by a court order.
+Loan amounts add to the account balance to calculate the former spouse's award unless precluded by a court order.

 Tax Implications when Splitting Assets

-When you are working with divorce attorneys, they may only consider the value of an asset without considering the tax consequences.
-To them, a Roth Thrift Savings Plan and a 401k, each valued at $170,000, are the same.
+Divorce attorneys may only consider the value of an asset without considering the tax consequences.
+To them, a Roth Thrift Savings Plan and a 401k, each valued at $170,000, are the same in dollar amounts.

 Establishing a Post-Divorce Retirement Plan